straumat/loose-touch/README.md

 You can execute the application with the command `mvn spring-boot:run -Dspring-boot.run.arguments=--start-local-dynamodb -Dspring-boot.run.profiles=local-dynamodb`.

 The project includes a `aws_configuration.yaml` file.
 You can validate your sam file locally with the command `sam validate -t aws-configuration.yml`._

-## Project structure.
-The [project](https://github.com/straumat/loose-touch) is composed of the following sub projects :
- * api : back end with rest API.